cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 ## Fixes and Improvements

 - improve robustness for close() / improve consistent behavior and avoid misleading exceptions when a closing/close cache is accessed
+- `Cache2kBuilder.entryCapacity(Long.MAX_VALUE)` means capacity is unlimited.
+Fixed internal integer overflows when this is used.

 ## API Changes and new methods